RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: THEORY

-Second, NRB is characteristically smooth and lacks sharp peaks in real-world measurements~\parencite{nrb_shape,nrb_smooth}.
+\paragraph{NRB characteristics} The background in our signal or NRB is smooth and lacks sharp peaks in real-world measurements~\parencite{nrb_shape,nrb_smooth}.
 This motivates a regularization term penalizing high curvature in the estimated background.
 These constraints directly integrate physical principles into the learning objective: one loss term promotes Kramers-Kronig (KK) consistency in the predicted Raman spectrum, while the other enforces smoothness in the NRB estimate~\parencite{bilstm, gan}.
 Consequently, our approach is both data-driven and physics-grounded.
 This integration of physical priors fundamentally distinguishes RamPINN from previous, purely data-driven methods.